ForeverPhoenix21/Fetch-and-Render-Data-Exercise/README.md

 </p>

 ## Installation:
-<p> You can replicate this project in your favorite code editor and run the program on a server.
+<p> You can replicate this project in your favorite code editor by running the program on React.
+Copy and paste the code into your app.js file and volia, Chuck Norris joke generator.

 ## Usage: